MaxPhilips/wgm_notes/smart_v2/test_server_faq.md

 Create and use tokens with scopes `patient/Observation.rs` and `patient/Observation.crs` (as mentioned above, this scope can be requested, but not used).

 Generate an authorization token with your preferred library or client.
-Use test patient Nancy Smart 12724066.
-Her credentials are nancysmart / Cerner01.
+You can log in with test patient Nancy Smart (patient id 12724066): username nancysmart / password Cerner01.

 Expect 200!
 Yay!